-If you’re familiar with the online world then you know the impact of Google on the web.
+If you’re familiar with digital marketing you know the impact of Google.
 It reaches all corners of the internet, including your landing page.
 With so much influence on how users access information on the internet, it is very important to be on their good side.

 SEO and Google

 There is a fine art to getting google to let you be at the top of the search results on their website (without paying).
 This art is called Search Engine Optimization (SEO) which includes multiple aspects that are essential to optimizing your landing page’s search results.

 Your Landing Page